Overview

 Mid-Length Alignment

-This alternative would provide a tunneled rail alignment (either single bore or twin bores) from Downtown Rail Extension to approximately the site of the existing 22nd Street Caltrain Station.
-This alignment would require some modifications to the 22nd Street Station.
+This alternative would provide a tunneled rail alignment (either single bore or twin bores) from the Downtown Rail Extension to a point immediately north of the existing 22nd Street Caltrain Station.
+This alignment would require some modifications to the 22nd Street Station, as well as a more complex interface with existing Caltrain tunnels.

 Short Alignment

-The SF Planning Department’s Southeast Rail Station Study is assessing alternative locations for a station in the PAX study area (including the option of retaining the existing 22nd Street Station), as well as sites for a Caltrain Station in the Bayview.
-The Pennsylvania Avenue Extension may require modification or replacement of the 22nd Street Station, depending on the alternative.
-The Pennsylvania Avenue Extension concept design work is being coordinated with the development of the Southeast Rail Station Study.
+In 2022, the SF Planning Department completed the Southeast Rail Station Study.
+The study assessed alternative locations for a station in the Pennsylvania Avenue Extension study area (including the option of retaining the existing 22nd Street Station), as well as sites for a Caltrain Station in the Bayview.
+The SF Planning Commission endorsed the study and made recommendations for the Bayview and Potrero/Dogpatch/Mission Bay neighborhoods:

 Related programs